-STUDENT IDENTIFICATION CARD (SharkCard)
+STUDENT IDENTIFICATION CARD (SHARKCARD)

 All students must obtain an NSU Student Identification Card (SharkCard) before starting classes.
 The SharkCard must be carried at all times when on any of the NSU campuses.
-The SharkCard is available free of charge and may be obtained by visiting Campus Card Services located in the Horvitz Administration Building on the main campus.
+The SharkCard is available free of charge and may be obtained by visiting the One-Stop Shop located in the Horvitz Administration Building on the main campus.